ColinTree/aix_colintree_cn/en/extensions/ColinTreeGoHome.md

-# Go Android desktop - ColinTreeGoHome *
+# Go Home Screen - ColinTreeGoHome *

 ---

-非常简单但是实用的功能——在不关闭app的情况下返回手机桌面
-但不保证在后台持续运行（此功能需要整个应用协调，不在本拓展组件功能范围）
+Very easy to use, that launch the android home screen without closing the app
+HOWEVER, i cannot do the work like keep the app running in the background.
+that may cause problem when someone abuses this feature

 ### {{ book.lang.Download }}
 * {{ book.lang.LastUpdate }} 2017.8.17